cfdp/cfdp.dk/wp-content/plugins/sexybookmarks/readme.txt

 Please see here: [Usage & Installation Instructions](http://support.shareaholic.com/hc/en-us/categories/200101476-WordPress-Plugin)

 == Changelog ==

+= 7.6.1.4 =
+* Minor enhancements

+= 7.6.1.3 =
+* Bugfix: Redefined what is considered a shareable page

+= 7.6.1.2 =
+* [Bugfix](https://wordpress.org/support/topic/shareaholic-plugin-integration-issue): Added a check to see if data object exists before trying to access it

+= 7.6.1.1 =
+* Enhancement: Added Shareaholic navigation bar to the Shareaholic settings pages

+= 7.6.1.0 =
+* Bugfix: fix for security vulnerability.
+Upgrade immediately.

+= 7.6.0.9 =
+* Bugfix: Added isset checks for undefined indexes being thrown
+* Bugfix: Parse out BOM character from HTTP responses

+= 7.6.0.8 =
+* Enhancement: Added Google API key to authenticate API calls for Google Plus share counts for improved the reliability

+= 7.6.0.7 =
+* Enhancement: Improved welcome email copy
+* Localization
+  * Spanish (es_ES)
+  * Turkish (tr_TR) by [Plantekno Bitki](http://plantekno.com)

+= 7.6.0.6 =
+* Enhancement: Improved reliability of Related Content App for cases where the WordPress install is located in a subdirectory or subpath

+= 7.6.0.5 =
+* Enhancement: Modified curl multi to conserve on cpu usage for server side share counts
+* Enhancement: Added garbage collection cron job to clean up expired server side share count transient cache

 = 7.6.0.4 =
 * Bugfix: fixed Share Buttons not generating links for posts in index and category pages